This Version Posted: September 16, 2021

 COVID-19 Testing at Pharmacies

-The Ontario government is now allowing some pharmacies to provide COVID-19 testing, including some in the local Health Unit area.
+The Ontario government is now allowing select pharmacies to provide COVID-19 testing, including some in the local Health Unit area.
 Testing at pharmacies will be free, by appointment, and available ONLY to people who are not showing COVID-19 symptoms.
 Pharmacies will also be doing COVID pre-screening of anyone seeking a test.
 Click here to find pharmacy testing locations in your area (you can search by community or postal code).